 The first installs were done on the three playgrounds that burned down: Liberty View Elementary in Olathe, KS; Morse Elementary in Overland Park, KS; and Cedar Hills Elementary in Overland Park, KS.
 With a five-year plan in place to replace all 33 playgrounds, Blue Valley has installed SYNLawn on 19 of the 33 playgrounds to date.
 “Now that we’re able to capitalize on that soft surface and still have that mattress feel, there aren’t any more fires, black socks, or rubber in the shoes, and we feel like it’s been a wonderful solution,” added Gill.

 (Left) SYNLawn’s Playground System can handle high-traffic areas like the one here at Stanley Elementary in Overland, Kans.
-(Right) One reason BVSD chose SYNLawn’s Playground System is because it’s covered with a 15-year manufacturer warranty.
+(Right) One reason BVSD chose SYNLawn’s Playground System is that it’s covered with a lifetime manufacturer warranty.

 Gill noted that since wear patterns are going to be evident with this kind of traffic, understanding TrampleZones™ options were important.
 That was something they didn’t even realize could be incorporated into the SYNLawn Playground System and will actually help extend the life of the surface.
 This option ultimately was able to provide them with the best of all worlds – the ability to have a softer surface, not having to deal with the added cost of the rubber mulch maintenance and having a play surface that offers all of the safe play elements the children need.

 Add SYNLawn to Your Playgrounds

 If you’d like to create a safe play surface for your students at school or kids at home, then learn more about the playground products we offer.
 When you’re ready to discuss your need for artificial grass for your playground project, you can click here to find a SYNLawn distributor near you.